PeterDrake/liber_pythonis/level_i/markdown/matplotlib.pyplot.md

 # `matplotlib.pyplot`

 The `matplotlib.pyplot` library provides you with enormous power for drawing graphs to visualize data.
-Because its name is so long, it is traditional to give it the nickname `plt` when importing it:
+It has a very long name because `matplotlib` has many pieces; we only need one of them.
+The long name would be unwieldy, so it is traditional to give it the nickname `plt` when importing it:

 ```python
 import matplotlib.pyplot as plt